KyleThie/personalSite/README.md

-# Personal Site as of 5/3. based on an early project from Fullstack Academy.
+# Personal Site as of 5/3/23.
+Based on an early project from Fullstack Academy.